Genetic Dystonias

 • Isolated dystonia: dystonic movements are the only motor feature; formerly 'primary dystonia' — caused by pure dystonia genes (TOR1A, THAP1, GNAL, ANO3)

-• Combined dystonia: dystonia plus another movement disorder (myoclonus, parkinsonism) — DYT-SGCE (myoclonus-dystonia), NBIA disorders, Wilson disease, DRD
+• Combined dystonia: dystonia plus another movement disorder (myoclonus, parkinsonism) — DYT-SGCE (myoclonus-dystonia), NBIA disorders, Wilson disease

 • Complex dystonia: dystonia plus other neurological or systemic features — structural brain lesions, metabolic/genetic syndromes